 Another great way to improve self-awareness and identify your strengths is to take some personality tests.

 The Myers-Briggs Type Indicator or MBTI was developed based on Carl Jung’s psychological types.
-It identifies 16 distinctive personality types, each with its own preference of functions.
+It identifies 16 distinctive personality types, each with its own preferences, strengths, and weaknesses.

 The MBTI quiz specifically identifies the strengths and weaknesses of each type.
 For example, I’m an INFP.
 According to my MBTI, my strengths are empathetic, generous, open-minded, creative, passionate, and idealistic.
 Since we’re making the conscious decision to focus on our strengths in this article, let’s just skip the part about my weaknesses.